ewei068/pokestar/design.md

 * Aliases: `backpack`, `bp`
 * Args: none
 * Functionality: Lists all the items in the user's backpack by category and their quantity.

+**Shop**

+* Aliases: `shop`, `s`, `pokemart`, `pm`
+* Args:
+	* OPTIONAL `category`
+* Functionality: Displays the user's money and a selection menu of all the categories.
+Selecting a category will bring the user to the category, or if `category` is provided, then the user will be directed straight to the category.
+In a shop category, a player can scroll through the category, select items from a menu, and select a quantity.
+Then, they can confirm the purchase by pressing a "purchase" button.

 ## Data